websanova/websanova.github.io/index.md

 ## News

+__Jan 25 2015__ - I've had a little more time in the new year and have started restoring a lot of the old artcles from my blog.
+Hopefully will be done a full restore in the next few days.
+I've also added a [Plugins](/plugins) and [Books](/books) page that list some of my old plugins and my jQuery Plugin Development ebook.

-__December 04 2014__ - As you can tell the Websanova Blog looks a bit different.
+__Dec 4 2014__ - As you can tell the Websanova Blog looks a bit different.
 I went through some serious issues on my Linode server.
 It was complaining about memory so I tried upgrading the "free" migration to the latest and greatest servers.
 Well apparently the server didn't qualify for free and to get my whole setup redone it was gonna cost $300 big ones.
 I was about to fork it over but the service from the admins was slow and not that great.
 They constantly missed things I was asking for.

 So long story short I ended up switching all my projects over to a Digital Ocean droplet.
 They have a nice pre built Debian LAMP server with all the latest and greatest including php 5.5 with opcache out of the box.
 It took a couple hours to get the rest setup and a few more to migrate the projects over.
 Not bad and saved $300 books or more possibly.